nanchano/blog/src/posts/development_setup.md

 6. `ctrl + x` to kill the current pane or window.

 ## Neovim
+Neovim is a text editor based on VIM, extensible through a rich plugin ecosystem, and configurable either through VIM script or LUA (recommended)

 While we'll dive deep into my current neovim setup in a different article, I want to describe the basics here (as well as the inspiration) to get set up and running quickly.

 To install on Arch Linux: `sudo pacman -S neovim`